← All workflows

 Can I use this for building literature reviews?

 Absolutely.
-CaseMark's article summaries are specifically designed to work as both standalone references and building blocks for literature reviews.
-The consistent structured format across summaries makes it easy to compare and synthesize findings from multiple articles.
+CaseMark's article summaries are designed to function as both standalone references and read/skip triage tools.
+The consistent six-section structure makes it easy to compare articles across a body of scholarship and quickly assemble comprehensive literature reviews.

 How long does it take to generate a summary?

-CaseMark typically generates a complete structured summary in about 5-6 minutes, compared to the 30-60 minutes it might take to manually read and distill a full legal article.
-This makes it an ideal triage tool for deciding which articles merit a full reading.
+CaseMark typically generates a complete structured summary in under 6 minutes, compared to the 30-60 minutes it might take to manually read and distill a lengthy legal article.
+This allows you to triage dozens of articles in the time it would take to fully read just a few.

 Can I customize the summary for different audiences?

+Yes.
 CaseMark supports targeting summaries for academic, practitioner, or general audiences.
-The default is practitioner-focused, but you can specify your target audience to adjust the level of technical detail and emphasis in the generated summary.
+The default is practitioner-focused, but you can adjust the target audience to ensure the tone and emphasis match your needs.

 Related